The Bankrate promise

 |This clause describes how the lender can demand immediate payment of the loan’s full balance if you default on the loan.

 A business budget is an essential tool that gives business owners a true understanding of their financial status and the power to manage their businesses effectively.
 The budget should describe how much money the company makes, how much it spends, where it comes from, and where it goes.

-Make sure that your new loan payment fits in your monthly, quarterly, and annual budgets and update your budgets over time as your situation changes.
+Make sure that your new loan payment fits your monthly, quarterly and annual budgets and update your budgets over time as your situation changes.